On the contributions of extragalactic CO emission lines to ground-based CMB observations: Empirical simulations of CMB secondaries and extragalactic foregrounds

-where we have assumed a top-hat pass band in the last equality to explicitly show the $\sim\Delta\nu$ suppression in the CO contribution to the measurements.
+} where we have assumed a top-hat pass band in the last equality to explicitly show the $\sim\Delta\nu$ suppression in the CO contribution to the measurements.
 We use actual ACT-like experimental bandpasses for the main results in this work, but we expect similar conclusions will hold for bandpasses of other ground-based experiments such as SPT or Simons Observatory. \item The flux is then converted into a spectral radiance by dividing $I_\nu / \Omega_{\rm pix}$, where $\Omega_{\rm pix}$ is the solid angle subtended by the desired HEALPix resolution. \item Given a bandpass we convert this spectral radiance into a CMB temperature decrement $\Delta T_\nu^{\rm CO}$, in units of $\mu$K, following Ref.~\cite{Planck_HFI}. \item The temperature decrement is summed to the map at the position of that object on the sky, and the previous steps are applied to a new shell, so that

 \item The final result is a HEALPix map which captures all CO$(J\to J-1)$ emission at a given frequency band, across all relevant redshifts. \end{enumerate} This procedure produces a map of aggregate CO emission of all line emitters whose lines redshift into an experimental CMB bandpass, $\tau(\nu)$.
 We note again that, as the singular Dirac delta function SED gets integrated against the bandpass, this signal is suppressed by the width of the band $\Delta \nu$.
-In order to suppress bright outliers, every $J$ map also receives a rudimentary flux cut where the brightest $0.1\%$ pixels are masked out.
+In order to suppress bright outliers, every $J$ map also receives a rudimentary flux cut where the brightest $0.1\%$ pixels are masked out\footnote{This flux cut corresponds to $\sim 0.5$ mJy on average for each frequency band.
+However, the impact on spectra of using a 6.4 mJy cut such as the one in ref.~\cite{Reichardt_2021} is negligible on the CO spectra of our work other than the 220GHz 2$-$1 transition.}.
 This produces at most a 10\% change in the variance of the map, except for the 220 GHz CO$(2\to1)$ curve which probes the very local Universe, and we found that a small number of bright nearby sources fully dominated the spectrum of the map.